Types of residential care

 - Am I neglecting work responsibilities, my family and myself?

-- Would the structure and social interaction at a care facility benefit the person with dementia?
+- Would the structure and social interaction in this setting benefit the person with dementia?

 Choosing a care setting